Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Results

 \section{Results}

-Here we present findings regarding the performance of the updated ranking scheme using planetary phase and brightness.
-The results are based on a subset of highly confused simulated systems, while assuming that all planets are visible at all times.
-Simulated detections are passed through the deconfuser and photometry model without knowledge of which detection corresponds to which planet.
-For each of the simulated systems that we apply the photometry ranking to, the deconfuser finds orbit solutions which fit the detections, but is unable to identify a single solution for each system given only their positional information (i.e., confusion).
+Here we present findings regarding the performance of the updated ranking scheme (combined deconfuser) using planetary phase and brightness.
+The results are based on a representative set of corner case systems systems, assuming that all planets are visible at all times.
+Simulated detections are passed through the combined deconfuser with the photometry model, without knowledge of which detection corresponds to which planet.
+For each of the systems that we apply the photometry ranking to, the astrometric deconfuser finds orbit solutions that fit the detections, but is unable to identify a single solution for each system given only their position information (i.e., confusion).
+The orbit parameters for the options between the astrometric deconfuser and combined deconfuser are identical.
+The resulting likelihoods from the photometry ranking describe which orbit option better matches the measured intensity information given the orbits fit by the astrometric deconfuser.
 We use test case system ten as an illustrative example in this section.
-Photometry ranking results for all systems and inclinations are provided in a supplemental file.
+Photometry ranking results for all systems and inclinations are provided in Appendix~\ref{appendix_D_tables}.

-In Section~\ref{sec:deconf_w_phot} we describe how the updated photometry ranking performs for the subset of highly confused systems as a function of inclination.
-In Section~\ref{sec:orbit_validation} we validate the orbits fit by the deconfuser through a comparison with fits from \texttt{orbitize!}.